Jason-Jelks/SerilogDeduplication/README.md

     .CreateLogger();
 ```

-### **3. Build and Use the Deduplication Filter**

-After configuring the deduplication filter in `appsettings.json`, build your project and start using the deduplication logic in your logs.

-For example, if your deduplication window is set to 5000 milliseconds (5 seconds), and two logs with the same key (`Code`, `Process`, `Message`) are triggered within this timeframe, only the first log will be stored, and the duplicate will be skipped.

----

-### **4. Customizing the Deduplication Key**
+### **3. Customizing the Deduplication Key**

-You can modify the logic in the `DeduplicationFilter` to use different fields as part of the deduplication key.
-By default, the key is based on a combination of `Code`, `Process`, and `Message`.
-However, you can include other properties like `Source` or `Category` depending on your logging needs.
+You can now set deduplication key components in `appsettings.json` to allow flexible control over which properties are used for deduplication:

 ```
-var logKey = $"{logEvent.Properties["Source"]}-{logEvent.Properties["Code"]}-{logEvent.MessageTemplate.Text}";
+{
+  "Logging": {
+    "Deduplication": {
+      "KeyProperties": ["Code", "Process", "DeviceName"],
+      "IncludeMessageTemplate": true
+    }
+  }
+}
 ```

+In this configuration, the deduplication key will include `Code`, `Process`, `DeviceName`, and the `MessageTemplate`.
+If `IncludeMessageTemplate` is set to `false`, the message template will not be part of the deduplication key.

 ---

-### **5. Testing the Deduplication Filter**
+### **4. Testing the Deduplication Filter**

-Once the deduplication filter is set up and your application is running, you can test it to ensure that duplicate log entries are properly filtered out.
+After configuring, you can test the deduplication logic to ensure duplicate log entries are filtered out.

 #### **Steps for Testing:**

 1. **Trigger Duplicate Logs**:
-   - Generate logs that have the same deduplication key (e.g., logs with the same `Code`, `Process`, and `Message`) within the configured deduplication window.
+   - Generate logs with the same deduplication key (e.g., logs with the same `Code`, `Process`, and `Message`) within the configured deduplication window.

 2. **Check Log Output**:
-   - Verify that only the first log is written and subsequent logs within the deduplication window are filtered out.
+   - Verify that only the first log is written and that duplicate logs within the deduplication window are filtered out.

 #### **Example Scenario:**